Last Updated on September 25, 2019

 - The bread really is good.
 OK, it’s not cheesy, but it’s very nice.

-- Sometimes a person has some cheese in the refrigerator that needs to be used before it goes bad.
-This would be a good use for extra cheese.
+- This would be a good use for extra cheese.

 - I used sharp cheddar in this recipe.
 It’s possible that if you used a different cheese, maybe a spicy pepper jack, that you’d have a different result.